 1. Low Free Chlorine(FC)

 Low FC is the most common cause of cloudy/milky/murky/dull pool water.
-To clear cloudy pool caused by low FC levels, you need to shock your pool by adding liquid chlorine to raise your FC to recommended level in relation to Cyanuric acid(chlorine stabilizer) level in your water.
+To clear a cloudy pool caused by low FC levels, you need to shock your pool by adding liquid chlorine to raise your FC to recommended level depending on the Cyanuric acid(chlorine stabilizer) level in your water.

-The recommend level of FC is 3ppm and should never go below 3ppm otherwise your water will turn cloudy, which means you have chloramine or combined chlorine in your water.
+The recommended level of FC is 3ppm and should never go below 3ppm otherwise your water will turn cloudy, which means you have chloramine or combined chlorine in your water.

 If you have a saltwater swimming pool and it's cloudy; firstly, measure your FC level.
 If FC level is below 3 ppm and the percentage settings in your Saltwater Chlorine Generator (SWCG) is high or your pump's speed is already high and you can't raise FC level in your pool, you need to shut down your SWCG and shock your swimming by adding chlorine manually like a non-saltwater pool.